 GW Law’s MSL helps meet the growing demand for non-lawyers to be familiar with the many ways that law influences industry.
 The MSL program is intended for professionals who are not interested in earning a law degree or practicing law but work in jobs where knowledge of the law is important.
 The knowledge gained can augment career preparation or professional advancement.

 Applications for the Fall and Spring semesters are accepted on a rolling basis.
-For priority review, applications for Fall admission should be received by March 15, but will continue to be accepted on a space-available basis until June 1.
+For priority review, applications for the Fall admission should be received by March 15, but will continue to be accepted on a space-available basis until June 1 for all applicants who do not require a student visa.
 For Spring admission, the priority deadline is November 1.

 MSL applicants must hold a baccalaureate degree or equivalent and have a minimum of three to five years of professional experience related to their area of concentration, as assessed by accomplished program directors and deans.
 Students whose undergraduate degree was earned from a non-U.S. school where English is not the language of instruction are required to meet the minimum language test requirement.
 Applicants must also have strong letters of recommendation from those who are in a position to comment in detail on the nature of their work and the benefit of the MSL to their career advancement.